Who We Are

 Dr. Kougias is the national Principal Investigator and Study Chair for TOP trial, a multi-center, randomized controlled trial examining the effects of permissive anemia on postoperative adverse events after major operations in high cardiac risk patients.
 In addition, he has been the PI of a randomized trial that demonstrated that a statistically-driven operating room scheduling methodology can improve the throughput of the operating room without compromising patient safety; and the PI of a randomized trial that compared cognitive function after carotid endarterectomy and stenting.
 He has authored, co-authored, and senior authored numerous papers, received uninterrupted multimillion dollar grants from federal, peer-reviewed funding agencies, has mentored numerours trainees and junior faculty members, and serves on the editorial boards of multiple journals.

-Research Coordinator, Department of Surgery
+Research Program Manager, Department of Surgery

 iNSPIRe Research Fellows